-The United States experienced a record-breaking season for wildfires in 2021.
-This year, sooner than any year previously recorded, wildfires began ravaging the country in January and February.
+The United States experienced a record-breaking season for wildfires in 2022 with fires reported sooner than any previous year.
 Historically, wildfires did not ramp up until May or June because the grasses and brush that fuel the fires are not fully dried out until late spring.
-However, the National Interagency Fire Center reports that as of May 12, over 23,800 fires have burnt over 1.2 million acres in the first five months of the year, already exceeding previous records.
+Since the beginning of this year, over 31,000 wildfires have burned more than 1.3 million acres with more than 11,000 wildland firefighters and support personnel assigned to incidents across the country.

 Experts explain that the root cause for these early fires is climate change, which increases temperatures, and results in snow melting earlier.
-Therefore, grasses dry out more quickly.
+Therefore, grasses dry out quicker.
 Another contributing factor is stronger winds that carry the fires further at a swifter pace.
-A flourishing monsoon season last year also created an abundance of grass and vegetation that ultimately left more material to fuel the fires once it dried out.
+A flourishing monsoon season in 2022 also created an abundance of grass and vegetation that ultimately left more material to fuel the fires once it dries out.

 While wildfires can hardly be avoided, being prepared is the key to limiting operational impact.
 Based on the increased numbers of fires occurring outside of the typical season, it is now vital to be ready for wildfires all year around.
 Government-provided resources used for general wildfire response cannot keep up with the demand for firefighters and equipment.
 Therefore, business continuity greatly depends on the preparations and planning put in place ahead of time.